AdaCore/cuda/doc/programming.rst

 product but is on the close roadmap.
 Discussion around the generic capability can be found `here <https://github.com/AdaCore/ada-spark-rfcs/pull/76>`_.

-GNAT CUDA provides a storage model that maps to CUDA primitives for allocation, deallocation and copy.
+GNAT for CUDA provides a storage model that maps to CUDA primitives for allocation, deallocation and copy.
 It is declared in the package ``CUDA.Storage_Models``.
 Users may used directly ``CUDA.Storage_Models.Model`` or create their own instances.